crftbt/EveryByteCounts.org/README.md

 ## Get Involved

 We're exploring options to monetize and provide the results of this research sustainably.
-If you're hiring or seeking a consultant, please contact us at craft@nothirdpartyrecruiters.com.
+If you're hiring or seeking a consultant, please contact us by electronic message at craft at nothirdpartyrecruiters dotcom.

 [Alpine Linux]: https://en.wikipedia.org/wiki/Alpine_Linux
 [Alpine Linux Repository]: https://gitlab.alpinelinux.org/alpine/aports/-/tags